 An attractive mobility and expatriation policy

-The new International Mobility policy, established in summer 2019 to align the Group with current market practices, continued to be implemented in 2020.
-This policy notably gives priority to a local approach for certain destination countries (Singapore, United States, Canada, and Australia), with local employment contracts that offer a wider range of solutions in terms of relocation conditions and employee compensation.
+Thales' International Mobility policy consists of favoring a local approach to certain destination countries (Singapore, the United States, Canada and Australia) by concluding local employment contracts that offer a wider range of solutions in terms of installation conditions and compensation to employees."

-The International Business Volunteers (VIE) programme makes it possible for young people aged between 18 and 28 from the European Economic Area to benefit from an assignment in a foreign country for 6 to 24 months.
+The international Business Volunteers (VIE) programme makes it possible for young people aged between 18 and 28 from the European Area to benefit from an assignement in a foreign country for 6 to 24 months.

 The Group’s compensation and benefits policy is based on transparency, fairness and dialogue